Whether we like it or not, it seems like hot desk offices are going to be a thing going forward.

 There are two ways to go about making space for yourself to work effectively in a hot desk environment.
 You can either block it out, or find yourself a nest.

 When you block it out, you take steps to limit the amount of outside information that is coming through while you’re trying to work.
 Things like noise, visuals, etc. Anything that might draw your attention away from what you’re doing.
 I have noise-cancelling headphones that I wear as earmuffs (it’s still too cold in the Netherlands, and I have big ears!), but one of my colleagues often borrows them so that she can listen to music while she works.
 Big headphones are a fairly good way to indicate that you don’t want to be disturbed – they’re a big, fat, clear signal to all who are interested that you’re in the zone and would like to stay there.
-I have another colleague who uses earphones when she’s working on something but wouldn’t mind being disturbed.
-You can decide what lever you’re comfortable with.
+I have another colleague who uses earphones when she’s working on something but takes them off when she wouldn’t mind being disturbed.
+You can decide what level you’re comfortable with.

 When you find yourself a nest, you take a desk that is blocked off from the others in some way.
 Maybe it’s in the corner, or surrounded by desktop monitors, or maybe it’s in a section of the office that is away from anyone else.
 We’ve got little meeting rooms dotted around our office that are usually occupied by people who want to get some deep work done and don’t want to be disturbed.
 These meeting rooms are subject to availability, but they’re a nice, cozy nest for those who need one.
 There might be places in your office that can be repurposed as work spaces if you’re creative enough and don’t mind getting side-eye from colleagues who didn’t think of it first.
 Just beware – your nest could be invaded if people learn how useful it is!